Preliminary ethical review of research

 |16 Jun||2 Jun|

 |15 Dec||1 Dec|

 Detailed instructions on drafting and submitting a statement can be found from this link (PDF).

 The statement request and necessary appendices shall be sent as a single PDF file via e-mail no later than 2 weeks before the meeting of the Committee to:

 The Committee can only process written statement requests that arrive prior to the stated deadline.

 Instructions on resubmission of the statement request

-Kela’s Research Ethics Committee may, if necessary, return an application and ask that it be resubmitted by the applicant once the corrections and additions required by Kela have been made.
-Once the applicant has modified the application documents, the Committee requests that all changes be stated clearly in the following manner:
+Kela’s Research Ethics Committee may, if necessary, return an statement request and ask that it be resubmitted by the applicant once the corrections and additions required by Kela have been made.
+As the author modifies the application documents, the Committee requests that all changes be stated clearly in the following manner:

-- The changes shall also be highlighted in the actual application and plan documents.
+- the changes shall also be highlighted in the request for a statement and plan documents.